NightDreamGames/Graded/README.md

 - Customizable grading system - Whether your school uses a different grading system, or you want to customize it to fit your needs, Graded makes it easy to adapt to your specific requirements.
 - Easy grade entry - Enter your grades quickly without bothering with the unnecessary details by keeping the default values.
 - Clean interface - Enjoy a clean and easy-to-use interface, available in light and dark mode, and in English, French and German.
-- Automatic data backup - Your grades are automatically backed up on your Google/iCloud account, so you can easily restore them on your new device.
+- Data backup - You can export your grades whenever you feel like, and they are also automatically backed up on your Google account, so you can easily restore them on your new device.

 # 👨‍💻 Tech stack